strapi/strapi/docs/3.x.x/en/plugins/development.md

 ### Styles

-The styles are inherited by the plugins.
+The [Bootstrap styles](http://getbootstrap.com/) are inherited by the plugins.
 However, each component has its own styles, so it possible to completely customize it.

 **See the [plugin styles](../concepts/concepts.md#plugin-styles) for informations on its concept.**